DelroyGayle/Biblia-Posters-PP5/README.md

 **Mobile navigation bar and hero image**

-For the mobile view, the same information is displayed as described above however the menu becomes a hamburger menu.
+For the mobile view, the same information is displayed as described above however the menu collapses into a hamburger menu.

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/7f5d242a-c315-4ffb-b8c6-577b45a937e8)

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/c2941752-8f5e-4336-9fa5-16364ddb03c2)
-<br>(Again, 21st February, 2024 is **not** the date of the Feast of Booths - demo purposes only)
+<br>(19th February, 2024 is **not** the date of the Feast of Booths - demo purposes only - see [Special Days](#special-days))

 #### About Us